dqops/dqo/docs/dqo-concepts/data-stream-segmentation/data-stream-segmentation.md

 table.
 If there is a column that identifies the data source, it can be used to assign the generated alerts and sensor readouts to the correct data stream.

-    Here is another example of a YAML file that uses a 'country' column to identify separate data streams.
+    Here is another example of the YAML file that uses a 'country' column to identify separate data streams.

 ``` yaml  hl_lines="7-11"
 apiVersion: dqo/v1